 Acknowledgements.
-The research was carried out in the framework of the Priority Programme SPP-451 2115 "Polarimetric Radar Observations meet Atmospheric Modelling (PROM)" funded by the German Research Foundation (DFG).
-Prabhakar Shrestha acknowledges his support for PROM sub-project ILACPR (Grant SH 1326/1-1).
-J. Mendrok and V. Pejcic carried out their work under PROM sub-project Operation Hydrometeors (Grants BL 945/2-1 and TR 1023/16-1).
-Funding for J. T. Carlin was provided by NOAA/Office of Oceanic and Atmospheric Research under NOAA-University of Oklahoma Cooperative Agreement #NA16OAR4320115, U.S. Department of Commerce.
+The research was carried out in the framework of the Priority Programme SPP-2115 "Polarimetric Radar Observations meet Atmospheric Modelling (PROM)" funded by the German Research Foundation (DFG).
+Prabhakar Shrestha acknowledges support for PROM sub-project ILACPR (Grant SH 1326/1-1).
+Jana Mendrok and Velibor Pejcic carried out their work under PROM sub-project Operation Hydrometeors (grant nos.
+BL 945/2-1 and TR 1023/16-1).
+Funding for Jacob T. Carlin was provided by NOAA/Office of Oceanic and Atmospheric Research under NOAA-University of Oklahoma Cooperative Agreement no. NA16OAR4320115 from the U.S. Department of Commerce.
 We gratefully acknowledge the computing time (project HBN33) granted by the John von Neumann Institute for Computing (NIC) and provided on the supercomputer JUWELS at Jülich Supercomputing Centre (JSC).
-The post-processing of model output data and input/output for FO was done using the NCAR Command language (Version 6.4.0).
+The post-processing of model output data and input-output for FO was done using the NCAR Command language (version 6.4.0).
 We would like to thank the city of Bonn for providing the rain gauge data.
-We also acknowledge the support of Kai Mühlbauer and the open source radar library wradlib (https://docs.wradlib.org/en/stable/index.html) regarding the processing of radar data and the optimization of codes.
+We also acknowledge the support of Kai Mühlbauer and the open-source radar library wradlib (https://docs.wradlib.org/en/stable/index.html, last access: 10 January 2022) regarding the processing of radar data and the optimisation of code.